khmarbaise/artifactor-maven-plugin/README.md

  structure which contains one or more artifacts from within the reactor in the correct order of their dependencies.
-Currently the folder are simply numbers like 1, 2, 3 etc. which means you can install the artifacts exactly in the order 1, 2, 3.
+Currently the folder are simply numbers like 1, 2, 3 etc. which means you can install the artifacts exactly in the given order 1, 2, 3.

  Plugin Configuration in the build